AdobeDocs/commerce-frontend-core/src/pages/javascript/requirejs.md

 }
 ```

-Now we can use our `Vendor_Module/js/complex/path/module` using `alias` in any RequireJS module or config file without needing to type the entire path.
-For example, `catalogAddToCart` is mapped to `Magento_Catalog/js/catalog-add-to-cart` and can be used anywhere as a RequireJS module name.
-In the next example, `catalogAddToCart` is mapped to `Magento_Catalog/js/catalog-add-to-cart` only in the context of the `discountCode` module.
+Now we can use our `Vendor_Module/js/complex/path/amd-module` using `alias` in any RequireJS module or config file without needing to type the entire path.

+In the example below, `catalogAddToCart` is mapped to `Magento_Catalog/js/catalog-add-to-cart` and can be used anywhere as a RequireJS module name.
+On the contrary, `catalogAddToCart` is mapped to `Magento_Catalog/js/catalog-add-to-cart` only in the context of the `discountCode` module.

 ```javascript
 map: {